usnistgov/sesame/doc/tutorial/tuto3.rst

 **Solvers options:**

-* Both :func:`~sesame.solvers.solve` can make use of the MUMPS library if Sesame was built against it.
-For that, pass the argument ``use_mumps=True`` to the functions.
+* :func:`~sesame.solvers.solve` can use the MUMPS library if Sesame was built against it.
+For that, pass the argument ``use_mumps=True`` to the function.

 * For large systems where a direct computation of the Newton correction is impractical, we made possible to use an iterative solver.
 Use the argument